usaid-cs/yesterday-i-learned/random.md

 1. [辣眼睛](https://baike.baidu.com/item/%E8%BE%A3%E7%9C%BC%E7%9D%9B/19865868) means "things you shouldn't have seen".
 1. Microsoft gave up on EdgeHTML because [Google kept screwing with them](https://news.ycombinator.com/item?id=18697824): "one of the reasons we decided to end EdgeHTML was because Google kept making changes to its sites that broke other browsers, and we couldn't keep up.
 For example, they recently added a hidden empty div over YouTube videos that causes our hardware acceleration fast-path to bail"
 1. "To sire" is to become the father to a child.
-1. How to [beat an escape room](https://www.youtube.com/watch?v=zwgaTYOx0RI): (1) think simple ("the average, dumb person can do this"), (2) search everywhere (look under tables and rugs), except places that aren't part of the game, (3) organise your clues so you know what's missing, as well as keeping used clues in its own pile, (4) focus on what's stopping you from moving forward, by working backward from what you need to unblock it, (5) identify team roles, most important one being a project manager who identifies what needs to be done, (6) know your lock types, (7) identify code types like morse code and braille, (8) be good at identifying hidden clues, (9) look for patterns, and (10) listen to the guide who brought you into the room.
-They give you hints.
 1. The real load of a system is how many users are actually using it simultaneously, not how many users you have.
 1. The official RFC 2616 PUT response is [either an HTTP 200 or 204](https://stackoverflow.com/a/827045/1558430), with no body.
 (Check with RFC 7xxx though, which superceded 2616.)
 1. VirtualBox is non-free.
 Oracle [sues](https://news.ycombinator.com/item?id=18723936) companies that "show traffic to the extensions download site from their IP blocks".